microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/troubleshooting.md

 If the Swift container is failing to build, the Swift generators are building multi-stage Dockerfiles that are not compatible with IBM Cloud Private.

-**Workaround** Install the latest Docker Community Edition (CE) image.
+**Workaround** Upgrade Docker to the latest Docker Community Edition (CE) image.
 For more information, see [Docker guides](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce-1).

 To see the latest Docker versions that are supported by IBM Cloud Private, see [Supported Docker versions](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_2.1.0.3/supported_system_config/supported_docker.html).

-## Expired Microclimate Helm secret certificate
+## Unable to deploy applications or deployed applications not appearing
-Your Microclimate Helm secret certificate might expire.
+If you are unable to deploy applications to IBM Cloud Private's tiller, your deployed applications are not appearing in Helm releases, you see errors in the Devops logs, or nothing gets deployed through the pipeline, your Helm secret certificate has expired.
+On IBM Cloud Private 2.1.0.3, the certificate lasts for 90 days.

 **Workaround** Regenerate the microclimate-helm-secret by following this procedure: